sleung852/drltrader/README.md

 ## Introduction

 DRLTrader is an open source toolkit to design algorithm trading algorithms in deep reinforcement learning.
-This is originally designed for my MSc Capstone Research in Computer Science.
+This is originally designed for my MSc in Computer Science capstone research project.

 ![AAPL DRL GDQN Bot](img/bestpnl.png)